Jaslynnn/ID-ASG2/README.md

 - Notes section -Allows users to record notes on the recipes that they like after they press the save button, information entered will be saved and continue to be displayed there when they re-enter the website so that it will be convenient
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-### Existing Features
--
--

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
 - Recipes to be saved with the click of a button